Best LLM for Coding updated: November 22, 2025

 o3 and o4 Mini, the Agile Operators.
 The o3 model is a top LiveCodeBench performer.
 The o4 Mini sits just behind it with near instant responses.
 Together they make a reliable pair when you want to keep everything in one provider and push on speed.

-Gemini 2.5 Pro, the Broad Generalist.
-Google’s entrant trails the very top on both charts, yet it remains competitive on general programming work.
-The advantage shows up more in multi modal tasks and long context research, so it still deserves a slot in your toolbox.
+Gemini 3 Pro and Gemini 2.5 Pro, the Broad Generalists.
+Gemini 3 Pro jumps to the top of the IOI table and now sits just behind GPT 5 Mini and GPT 5.1 on LiveCodeBench, at the cost of higher latency and price.
+Gemini 2.5 Pro still trails the very top on both charts, yet it remains competitive on general programming work.
+The advantage for both shows up more in multi modal tasks and long context research, so they still deserve a slot in your toolbox.

 6. Cost and Speed Are Product Features